Our 5 Favorite Employee Engagement Tools

 - Picture This, Not That!
 How to Use More Inclusive Imagery in Communications

-Why it boosts engagement: We all want opportunities for growth.
-If there is no development track or training options at your company, then employees might have to seek employment elsewhere to move up.
-And, for some deskless workers, these opportunities are very rare.
+Microlearning improves engagement because all employees want growth opportunities.
+If there aren’t any development track or training options at your company, employees might have to change jobs to move up.
+And for many deskless workers, development opportunities are rare.
 Giving employees training and growth plans will promote their loyalty and performance.

 Free Tools:

-What it is: A team huddle or shift meeting is when all employees on a team are brought together.
-These often include:
+A team huddle or shift meeting is when all employees on a team come together.
+Shift meetings are usually when managers are expected to share company updates and reminders.
+These meetings often include:

 - Talking about goals for the shift